OR, Series 1, Vol. 33, Page 1268

 General,

-It has become a matter of strict military necessity that six miles of iron should be at once taken and removed from the Charlotte and Statesville Railroad, in North Carolina, for the completion of the Piedmont Railroad, which will be ready for its track as soon as the iron can arrive.
+It has become a matter of strict military necessity that six miles of iron should be at once taken and removed from the Charlotte and Statesville Railroad {Atlantic, Tennessee & Ohio RR}, in North Carolina, for the completion of the Piedmont Railroad, which will be ready for its track as soon as the iron can arrive.
 I have sent from here a detachment of engineer troops to remove the iron, and have ordered the officer in charge to report by letter to you.
 I must ask you to sustain this action with your authority, as commander of the department, on the ground of positive necessity, and it might be well for you to send a discreet officer to the point to direct operations and meet any contingency of possible opposition.
 I rely upon your prompt attention to this.

 Respectfully,